damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 Unicorn.

 It was also a great development for gitlab-workhorse to be getting attention from Kamil because he is our resident Go expert.
-(For me, gitlab-workhorse was the first Go program I wrote beyond 'hello world' and some tutorials.)
+This was very
+welcome: I felt confident enough that gitlab-workhorse functioned correctly, but I am not an experienced Go programmer.
+Having Kamil in the game helped us make gitlab-workhorse a better Go program.

 For a short while Marin and I were on the one hand trying to implement file uploads/downloads in gitlab-workhorse, while Kamil on the other hand was implementing the same thing for CI artifacts using NGINX plugins.
 Luckily we spotted the duplication of efforts before the code went out the door so we were able to implement this in gitlab-workhorse together for GitLab 8.2.

 We ended up with an especially nice solution for file downloads in gitlab-workhorse, inspired by the mechanism Kamil intended to use in
 NGINX: `X-Sendfile` headers.
-What is so nice about this is that Ruby on Rails natively supports this protocol, so every time somebody writes `send_file` in GitLab the Rails application to send a file on disk to an HTTP client, gitlab-workhorse automatically takes the work off of Unicorn's hands.
+Most of the time when you want to use gitlab-workhorse to make something faster or more robust in GitLab you have to write both Ruby code and Go code.
+But because Ruby on Rails 'understands' `X-Sendfile` already, GitLab developers can reap the benefits of gitlab-workhorse for file downloads without writing any Go code!

 ## Betting the farm